 Broad spectrum CBD oil

-Broad-spectrum CBD oil derived from hemp is similar to full-spectrum, as the oil contains most of the cannabinoids from its original state.
+Broad-spectrum CBD oil is similar to full-spectrum, as the oil contains most of the cannabinoids from the original plant.
 However, the key difference here is the additional extraction process that filters out all traces of THC.
 With the THC removed, consumers don't need to worry about encountering any feelings of being high, but can still reap the potential benefits of other minor cannabinoids and terpenes.

-Another option for consumers is CBD isolate, which comes in the form of a crystalline solid or white powder.
-Stripped of all other cannabinoids, terpenes, and flavonoids, CBD isolate is the most refined form of the non-intoxicating cannabinoid, containing upwards of 99% pure CBD.
+The most refined CBD option is CBD isolate, which comes in the form of a crystalline solid or white powder.
+Stripped of all other cannabinoids, terpenes, and flavonoids, CBD isolate contains nearly 99% pure CBD.
 With all THC and other compounds removed, CBD isolate is the purest possible form of CBD available.

 What are the side effects of CBD oil?

-Although CBD does not produce the same adverse side effects as THC, should you be concerned about feeling or encountering any other side effects from the cannabinoid?
+Although CBD does not produce the same adverse side effects as THC, should you be concerned about encountering any other side effects from the cannabinoid?

-While research has found that CBD has a much better side effect profile compared with most other drugs, a large dose of CBD can still have potentially adverse effects on the user.
-A 2017 study published in Cannabis and Cannabinoid Research concluded that while CBD had a “favorable safety profile,” there were side effects reported by participants, including tiredness, diarrhea, and changes in appetite or weight.
+A paper published by the World Health Organization found that "in humans, CBD exhibits no effects indicative of any abuse or dependence potential."
+However, there may still be some unwanted side effects.
+While research has found that CBD has a much better side effect profile compared with most other drugs, a large dose of CBD can still have potentially adverse effects.
+For example, a2017 study published in the journal Cannabis and Cannabinoid Research concluded that while CBD had a “favorable safety profile,” there were side effects reported by participants, including tiredness, diarrhea, and changes in appetite or weight.

-In addition, CBD may cause other side effects in some individuals, including nausea and irritability.
-Dr. Peter Grinspoon, a primary care physician at Massachusetts General Hospital and contributor to the Harvard Health Blog, discussed these potential side effects in a 2018 post, writing, “Side effects of CBD include nausea, fatigue and irritability...A significant safety concern with CBD is that it is primarily marketed and sold as a supplement, not a medication.
-Currently, the FDA does not regulate the safety and purity of dietary supplements.”
+CBD may cause other side effects in some individuals, including nausea and irritability.
+Dr. Peter Grinspoon, a primary care physician at Massachusetts General Hospital and contributor to the Harvard Health Blog, discussed these potential side effects in a 2018 post, writing, “Side effects of CBD include nausea, fatigue, and irritability.”

-For this reason, it is vital to consult with your physician before beginning a regimen of CBD products, including CBD oil.
+It is vital to consult your physician and ask them to provide medical advice before beginning a regimen of CBD products, including CBD oil.
 Be sure to discuss any current prescription medications and possible drug interactions prior to starting CBD.